Skip to Content

 Blue Lake in Mt Gambier

 Blue Lake is one of the lesser-known places to visit in South Australia.
-It’s located just outside of Mt Gambier, about a 4/5 hour drive from Adelaide.
-As you may have guessed from the name, it is a lake that is blue, but that only tells part of the story!
+It’s located just outside of Mount Gambier, about a 4/5 hour drive from Adelaide.

 The colour of the lake changes during the year.
 From December to March, it is blue, while for the remainder of the year, it changes to a grey colour.

-There are some trails around the top of the lake which let you appreciate its scale.
-Blue Lake is certainly one of the more unusual places to visit in Australia!
+There are some walking tracks around the top of the lake which let you appreciate the scale of one of South Australia’s most underrated attractions.

 Cape Otway

-Cape Otway is somewhere that I didn’t get to visit during my trip, unfortunately.
+Cape Otway National Park is somewhere that I didn’t get to visit during my trip, unfortunately.
 However, it’s one of the landmarks in Victoria you should consider visiting during the route.

 It is part of the bigger Great Otway National Park and offers some great views of the ocean!